wieslawsoltes/Dock/docs/dock-styling.md

 <StreamGeometry x:Key="DockIconAddDocumentGeometry" />
 ```

-Update these geometries to customise the plus, close or other tool icons used throughout Dock.
+Update these geometries to customize the plus, close or other tool icons used throughout Dock.

 ## Custom control styles